AllanVikiru/DistributedObjectsWebServices/README.md

 dotnet run      // run main program (Program.cs)

-//Note: only one Program.cs file can exist within one project - be sure to replace accordingly with the project
+//Note: only one Program.cs file can exist within one project - be sure to replace the generated file with that of the project
 ```

 ```